Protected bikeways are necessary

 However, we can’t achieve our mission without a revolution in infrastructure.
 Sometimes many so-called protected bikeways are designed poorly, failing to improve safety and imposing such inconveniences that they will never attract many more people to bicycling.
 Usually, though, protected bikeways are safe and convenient, and they are cheap compared to other transportation infrastructure.

 A recent literature review on the safety of protected bikeways was just completed by Beth Thomas, MA (Urban Panning) and Michelle DeRobertis, MS (Civil Engineering), PE.
 It’s available from the Transportation Research Board using this link.
 An international review of infrastructure programs and policies to increase cycling authored by Drs.
 John Pucher, Jennifer Dill, and Susan Handy and published in Preventive Medicine indicates the importance of infrastructure.
+In May 2013, the Active Living Research Center also confirmed that more infrastructure and other policies and programs are effective in increasing bicycling.

 The conclusion of these papers is clear: protected bikeways work.